andrebianchessi/msc/thesis/chapters/000_how_to_read.md

 at the repository.

-References to the source code are all *hyperlinks* when this document is being read digitally (not on printed paper).
-Thus, accessing this document online is highly recommended.
+References to the source code are all *hyperlinks* when this document is being read digitally (not on printed paper). **Thus, accessing this document online is highly recommended**.

 ## Read online
 The thesis text is written in [pandoc](https://pandoc.org/), and is compiled